-A complex and first of a kind project, the new 400kV GIS substation at Kensal Green will help London meet increasing electricity demand and access renewable energies.
-Built as part of National Grid’s seven year project to rewire London via 32km of deep underground tunnels carrying the HV cabling that connects new and existing substations, Kensal Green was one of the new 400kV substations constructed.
+A complex and first of a kind project, the new 400kV GIS substation at Kensal Green helped to increase electricity demand and access to renewable energies across the city of London.
+Built as part of National Grid’s seven-year project to rewire London via 32km of deep underground tunnels carrying the HV cabling connecting new and existing substations, Kensal Green was one of the new 400kV substations constructed.
 It saw the first use of compact GIS switchgear with a double bus bar in a U-formation in the UK, enabling the new substation to be constructed within the confines of the existing site.

-BakerHicks provided architectural, civil and structural engineering and HV cabling design services on the project, including:
+BakerHicks provided architectural, civil and structural engineering and HV cabling design services on the project.

-- Management of National Grid verification and assurance process for all drawings and calculations
+Management of National Grid verification and assurance for all drawings and calculations

 A UK-first, the use of compact GIS switchgear created a number of design challenges for the HV cables and their support structure to limit the thermos-mechanical forces in play.
-To help overcome this, our engineers designed secondary steelwork to support the GIS and control building over-cladding.
-Programme constraints also required the GIS equipment to be installed before the over-cladding, so our experts developed a stub solution to allow this to take place and enabling the build to remain on-track.
+Our engineers designed secondary steelwork to support the GIS and control building over-cladding.
+Programme constraints also required the GIS equipment to be installed beforehand, so our experts developed a stub solution to accommodate the build schedule.

 Working within the limited spatial confines of the existing substation and with planning permission restrictions in place, the design was carefully coordinated in order to facilitate construction.
-The congested nature of the site also required bespoke design solutions to a number of elements, including the single pile foundations for the category two fencing and the complex shapes and layouts designed for the in-situ cable troughs and Cable Sealing End structural foundation design.
+The congested nature of the site also required bespoke design solutions for a number of elements, including the single pile foundations for the category two fencing and the complex shapes and layouts designed for the in-situ cable troughs and cable sealing end structural foundation design.
 These one-off solutions allowed the new substation to be constructed without impacting the existing site.

-The project was completed to schedule and safely, delivering a key element towards securing London’s electricity supply.
+The project was completed safely and to schedule, further securing London’s electricity supply.